 Best of Peruvian cuisine in our Trekking tours to Machu Pichu

 Another reason to visit Peru besides Machu Picchu is its gastronomy.
 Peru has become the best culinary destination in South America in the last decade and of course, Peruvian food is one of the best of the world.

 Peru has many microclimates and ecosystems from the mountains, the desert, and the Amazonian tropical forest.
-In every region, we find different products that allow us to prepare delicious dishes using local products.
+Every region has different products that allow us to prepare delicious dishes using local products.

 While in Lima are located some of the top Best Restaurants in the World like Maido, Central, Osso, and many other world-class restaurants, Cusco is famous for its unique dishes like alpaca and guinea pig.

 Top 10 best Peruvian dishes you will try on our Tours.

 You can not leave the country without trying this delicacy, the national dish of Peru.
 The essential ingredient is fresh fish, marinated in lime juice and served with onions, sweet potatoes, lettuce, fresh corn, cilantro, garlic, and chili to taste.

 Ceviche can be found in Peru’s tourist restaurants, not usually at a local restaurant, since Peruvians like ceviche in seafood restaurants and brunch.
 We recommend trying ceviche in the coastal area to get the freshest fish.
 In places like Cusco, trout ceviche is served in most restaurants.